 Safety and security.

-- Avoid shanty towns (or 'favelas') in the big cities due to the very high threat of crime.
+Avoid shanty towns (or 'favelas') in the big cities due to the very high threat of crime.
 If you are attacked or robbed, do not resist.
+See

-- Demonstrations and political protests are common, can occur at any time, and may turn violent with little or no warning.
+Demonstrations and political protests are common, can occur at any time, and may turn violent with little or no warning.
 Avoid all demonstrations and protests.
 Monitor local media for information about expected demonstrations and avoid affected areas.
 Follow the instructions of local authorities.
 See

 Safety and security.